DRAFT DEVELOPMENT FLOW WIP

 - Outcomes & Value derived:

-- Clarity all the cases to the team.
+- Clarity on all test cases is provided to the team.

 - Essential Output: